vecherinca/libft-printf/GET!!NEXT!!LINE/readme.md

 **Now when we repeat the function the stash will be reinitialized to the current buffer(and it's static so everything is saved hehe) and we can start again the same process I explained above.**

 ## important notes:
-Feel free to use this tuto as your starting point.
+- Feel free to use this tuto as your starting point.
 This prototype should be optimized for the love of god.
-Being team calloc with this certain function is as bad as being team Mister Big - yes, you can close your eyes and pretend you don't see a conditional jump and you can tolerate the it being v
+Being team calloc with this certain function is as bad as being team Mister Big - yes, you can close your eyes and pretend you don't see a conditional jump and you can tolerate it being very slow, but like it can't last forever.
+That is why please use the malloc for this one.
+Don't repeat my mistakes.
+- Befriend the valgrind and don't forget to free everything that nedeed to be freed and **PROTECT YOUR MALLOCS**.
+Double check all the functions where u used malloc.
+Protect them too if needed.
+-